-General: Soft Prairie Clover (Dalea mollissima) is a prostrate desert annual forb with leaves divided into leaflets.
-The leaflet usually have small, dark spots, and the margins are wavy.
-The pea-type flowers are white with feathery structures (calyx lobes) that extend as far or beyond the tips of the flower petals.
+General: Soft Prairie Clover (Dalea mollissima) is a prostrate desert annual forb with grey-green leaves divided into leaflets.
+The leaflets usually have small, dark spots on the edges, and the margins are wavy.
+The pea-type flowers are white with feathery structures (calyx lobes) that extend as far as or beyond the tips of the flower petals.

 Another species of Prairie Clover, Hairy Prairie Clover (Dalea mollis) looks similar except that the leaf margins are not wavy, and the feathery structures (calyx lobes) do not extend to the tips of the flower petals.